uludag/nosql-biosets/nosqlbiosets/uniprot/readme.md

 Tested with Swiss-Prot dataset, should also work with UniProtKB/TrEMBL dataset.

 ## Usage

-Example command lines for downloading UniProt xml files and indexing.
+Example command lines for downloading xml data files and for indexing:

 #### Download UniProt/Swiss-Prot data set